-Ask yourself what it means when it’s easier to identify a dominant development narrative or imaginary about pastoralism—just read the critical literature!—than it is to formulate plausible failure scenarios for a proposed pastoralist intervention?
+Ask yourself what it means when it’s easier to identify a dominant development narrative or social imaginary about pastoralism—all you have to doe is read the critical literature—than it is to formulate plausible failure scenarios for a proposed pastoralist intervention?

-The issue isn’t just about “the devil is in the details.”
+The issue isn’t just “the devil is in the details.”
 It’s also about identifying and describing the interconnections between and among the details of a failure scenario in ways not possible with the less granular representations of development narratives and pastoralist imaginaries.
-(I focus on scenarios of failure because pastoral development narratives and imaginaries are typically represented negatively.)
+(I focus on scenarios of failure because pastoral development narratives and imaginaries are typically pessimistic representations.)

 To illustrate, take the obvious example: We know performance along the project/program cycle from formulation through design onto approval into implementation and later evaluation/redesign (if any) depend on different details at different stages for different scenarios, including those for failure.
-Less recognized but equally evident, I think, is that once interconnections between the details are brought to the fore, you’ve established a very effective critique of anything like a “cycle.”
+Less recognized but equally evident, I argue, is that once interconnections between the details are brought to the fore, you’ve established a very effective critique of anything like a “project or program cycle.”

-This is because identifying and representing latent and manifest interconnectivities is methodologically the best way to highlight the role of contingencies—chance, happenstance, the unexpected or the hitherto unimagined—in unmaking best intentions and plans.
-The very notion of something as distinct as “implementation” is shown to be its own development narrative or imaginary in the face of really-existing fits and starts, mishaps and sudden delays, ruptures or other discontinuities.
+This is because identifying and representing latent and manifest interconnectivities is methodologically the best way to highlight the role of contingencies—chance, happenstance, the unexpected or the hitherto unimagined—in unmaking even the best-intended project or program.
+The very notion of something as distinct as “implementation” is shown to be its own reduced-form development narrative in the face of really-existing fits and starts, mishaps and sudden delays, ruptures or other discontinuities.

-These details are also representations, such that it’s representations that are interconnected in the form of narratives, imaginaries and scenarios.
-The clearest difference between the representations in failure scenarios and those in pastoralist development narratives and imaginaries is the former’s with-respect-to granularity.
-Not only are failure scenarios typically more complex, they are often detailed with respect to better anticipating (that is, predicting preparing for): “What happens next?”
+Details are themselves representations, such that representations are themselves interconnected through narratives, imaginaries and scenarios.
+The clearest difference between the representations in failure scenarios and those in pastoralist development narratives and is the former’s with-respect-to granularity.
+Not only are failure scenarios typically more complex, they are often detailed with respect to better anticipating (that is, predicting and preparing for): “What happens next?”

-Are detailed failure scenarios guaranteed to answer the What-Next question?
+Are detailed failure scenarios, in contrast to reduced-form development narratives, guaranteed to answer the What-Next question?
 Surely not.
 There are any number of emergency playbooks, disaster protocols and failure response handbooks whose step-by-steps exist on paper or screen only.
-But here too what’s often missing in the documentation are the contingent interconnectivities represented as latent, or emerging, or having become manifest, as details and events unfold in this place and duration.
-Certainly this level of granularity is not found in development narratives and social imaginaries as currently deployed in and for pastoralist development
+But here too what’s often missing in the documentation are the contingent interconnectivities represented as latent, or emerging, or having become manifest, as details and events are said to unfold in this place and duration.
+That said, the level of granularity found in failure scenarios is, in my experience, often not found in development narratives and social imaginaries.

 Three concluding features about this level of granularity in development narratives and pastoralist imaginaries are noteworthy.
 One, it appears you can become an expert in development narratives and social imaginaries by reading the literature or parroting similar-minded critics without ever having undertaken your own field work or practice.